Blogs worth having a look at:

 - The Pragmatic Programmer (Hunt & Thomas): The younger brother of Coder To Developer.
 A younger one, taller, more attractive and with lots of rithm.

-- Rapid Development (McConnell): the sort of huge book you didn’t even think to try to start thinking about reading, once you start you can stop.
-Weapons for day to day work, with a compendium at the end that you can go back to when in need for answers.
+- Rapid Development (McConnell): the sort of huge book you didn’t even think to try to start thinking about reading, once you start you can’t stop.
+Weapons for everyday work, with a final compendium to rely on when in need for answers.
 Caveat: it’s rapid development, not rapid reading (Related: Productivity, software development and The Lord Of The Rings)

 On design and user experience